-All We Imagine As Light is replete with moments of beauty: moonlight filtering through cobalt saris fluttering by the open window as two women whisper in bed; a transcendent act of lovemaking suffused in golden light; a static shot of a woman reading verses of Malayalam poetry penned by a hesitant lover lit by the glow of her phone screen while a glinting train saturates the nightscape behind her.
+All We Imagine As Light is filled with moments of beauty: moonlight filtering through cobalt saris fluttering by the open window as two women whisper in bed; a transcendent act of lovemaking suffused in golden light; a static shot of a woman reading verses of Malayalam poetry penned by a hesitant lover lit by the glow of her phone screen while a glinting train saturates the nightscape behind her.
 Director Payal Kapadia and cinematographer Ranabir Das create a visual vocabulary of beauty not as spectacle nor indulgence but as a method of finding light in rupture and radiance in the quotidian.

 The film, a Grand Prix winner at Cannes this year (the first film from an Indian director to gain entry into the main competition in over three decades), unfurls in two parts, chronicling the lives of three migrant women working in Mumbai, and following them over the course of one long day in a coastal town south of the city.

-Over the course of almost two hours, the personal and the political coalesce in seamless and stunning ways, all in Kapadia’s vision.
+For almost two hours, the personal and the political coalesce in seamless and stunning ways, all in Kapadia’s vision.
 In All We Imagine As Light she traces the textures of women’s sexual, emotional, and political desires, exploring how these intersect with feminised conditions of labour; how they shift and morph into new forms as their world enlarges.

 Prabha (Kani Kusruti) and Anu (Divya Prabha) are nurses from Kerala who work in a local hospital in Mumbai and share a modest accommodation.
 Prabha, a senior nurse, who had an arranged marriage with a man working in Germany cannot remember the last time they spoke to each other.
 Still, the knot of marital obligation is tightly bound even as Prabha’s loneliness and abandonment quietly smoulders the screen.
 There is potential for a romance with a sonographer at the hospital who writes poems and bakes sweets for her, but the possibility of acquiescing to her desires is terrifying.
 Her estranged husband’s only attempt at communication after many years manifests through a new rice cooker that arrives at her doorstep.
 In a poignant scene, an affection-starved Prabha kneels in the kitchen in the twilight hours to retrieve the rice cooker and clutches it tightly as though embracing a lover.
 The appliance is the only tangible connection she has left to a ghostly presence in her life.